MultiSafepay/docs/content/payment-methods/uncaptured.md

 <summary>3D Secure</summary>
 <br>

-[3D Secure](/docs/3ds2/) is an authentication protocol for verifying the cardholder's identity, e.g. with an additional password or code, or a credit card reader.
+[3D Secure](/docs/3ds2/) is an authentication protocol for verifying the cardholder's identity, e.g. with an additional password or code, or a card reader.
 If the customer passes authentication, you are protected against fraud-related [chargebacks](/docs/chargebacks/).

 Check if the customer is enrolled for 3D Secure.
 On the **Transaction details** page > **Risk summary**, their status displays as **Enrolled**.